 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to tackle by yourself, since your air conditioner might need to be temporarily disconnected.
 This requires the help of a certified HVAC technician.

-If you think your air conditioner is sinking and creating problems, give Comfort Concepts Heating & Air Conditioning a call at 405-494-7444.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give Comfort Concepts Heating & Air Conditioning a call at 405-494-7444.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.